Polish opposition cheers presidential vote win, stock market more wary

 Duda has yet to spell out his plans for the presidency, but he is not expected to force through big legislative changes during the current parliament.

-The head of Civic Platform's parliamentary caucus, Rafal Grupinski, said he feared Duda's win would mean "potential state modernization moves" would be blocked for the next five years.
+The head of Civic Platform's parliamentary caucus, Rafal Grupinski, said he feared Duda's win would mean "potential state modernisation moves" would be blocked for the next five years.

 "There are very difficult five years ahead of us, and we need to tell the voters as much," Grupinski told reporters on Sunday.